yungshenglu/LeetCode/README.md

 ---
 ## Useful Plugins

 To access this repository more easily, the following plugins is recommended to install.
-Notice that the following plugins are for **Google Chrome** only.
 * [GitHub with MathJax](https://chrome.google.com/webstore/detail/github-with-mathjax/ioemnmodlmafdkllaclgeombjnmnbima?utm_source=chrome-ntp-icon) - For better understanding some formulas in `README.md`
 * [Octotree](https://chrome.google.com/webstore/detail/octotree/bkhaagjahfmjljalopjnoealnfndnagc?utm_source=chrome-ntp-icon) - An sidebar on the left side for better accessing other files in other folders